 Following the ECtHR’s judgment in M.S.S. v.
 Belgium and Greece, Malta suspended the transfers of asylum seekers to Greece although the police will still assist with the transfer should an asylum seeker voluntarily ask to be returned to Greece.
 When transfers are suspended, Maltese authorities then assume responsibility for the examination of the application and the asylum seeker is treated in the same way as any other asylum seeker who would have lodged the asylum application in Malta.

 However, as of 15 December 2018, Dublin procedures to Greece of non-vulnerable asylum seekers were resumed.
-It appears that no transfers were carried out in 2019 and 2020.
+It appears that no transfers were carried out since 2019.

 Apart from this, Malta has not suspended transfers as a result of an evaluation of systemic deficiencies in any EU Member State.